-It is important that the file be saved in the native format of the wordprocessor used.
-The text should be in single-column formt.
+It is important that the file be saved in the native format of the wordprocessor used, including LaTeX (.tex, with accompanying .bib file).
+The text should be in single-column format.
 Keep the layout of the text as simple as possible.
 Subdivision - numbered sections

 Results should be clear and concise.
 Conclusions

 The main conclusions of the study may be presented in a short Conclusions section, which may stand alone or form a subsection of a Discussion or Results and Discussion section.